jermspeaks/christmas-adventure/sections/section-529.md

 *I'm understanding it,* you thought. *The pattern is revealing its secrets.*

-The Memory Keeper's light brightened, and you heard its voice, excited.
+The Keepsake Keeper's light brightened, and you heard its voice, excited.
 "You're decoding it!" it said.
 "The pattern.
 The message.
 You're understanding what I've been trying to tell you!"

 *So there is a message,* you realized. *And I'm understanding it.*